 - On the 36-hour version of the degree plan, MSACCY students have the opportunity to take a 3-hour accounting internship course as an accounting elective.
 Registration for the Accounting Internship course is necessary before being eligible to receive credit for the internship.
 For more information regarding eligibility requirements click here.
 Note, an internship for credit is not available on the 30-hour iteration of the degree plan.

 - Students that started in Summer 2022, or a prior semester, have the option to switch to the new 30-hour degree plan curriculum or stay in the one that was in effect when they started the program (36-hour degree plan).
-Students interested in changing to the new curriculum need to meet with their academic advisor to determine eligibility and submit a graduate petition for approval before the first day of the Fall 2022 term (Monday, August 22nd).
+Students interested in changing to the new curriculum need to meet with their academic advisor to determine eligibility and submit a graduate petition for approval.